Yiju-Li/markdown-cv/index.md

 *Electric Engineer Intern*, Vigitron, San Diego, California
 - Developed lower-level code for router gateways, increasing data routing efficiency.
 - Incomplete due to health issues.

-`2024 Spring`
-*Software Engineer Intern*, AidLux, Chengdu, China and San Diego, California
-- Participated in a team that developed a system enabling Android apps to share the same kernel with Linux systems.
-- Because of its significant optimization for edge AI development, it was accepted and utilized by Qualcomm.

 ## Volunteer Experience